BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 08/06/2019
 ---
 It was a very productive day!
 I was studying math and doing project for studies in react native.
 In the evening I went out for a bike with my cousin.
 The weather outside is great!
 I really love and appreciate days like this!
 Thanks GOD for that!!!😊😊

+09/06/2019
+---
+Very sunny Sunday.
+However I'm not entirely happy how I spent it.
+I didn't visit anyone.
+I were sitting home all day and studying. :(

+10/06/2019
+---
+Mo mo Monday.
+I'm grateful for this day!
+Today I went to Bialystok and unfortunately I was stuck in traffic.
+It was caused by a car accident and the road was closed for 40 minutes.
+Well.. nobody died and it was good to stand there and do nothing :)

+11/06/2019
+---
+Ehh!!
+I don't think I can learn math in 2 days! :(.
+This is my mistake, I should start this at least a month ago...
+Well, hope is still alive, the first attempt is on Thursday, the second for 2 weeks.
+If God help me everything is possible.💪💪

+12/06/2019
+---
+I decided to not to go to the office today.
+Instead I stayed at home and the whole day I was learning math!
+After all day my hand is sore!!
+I hope, God will help me on exam 🙏

+13/06/2019
+---
+Today was the day of truth - do I know enough to pass exam?
+The answer is 'I don't know', haha 😅.
+It wasn't tough.
+If I started to learn a few days earlier I could pass it without a problem.
+But I didn't do it and now I'm not sure if I have solved the tasks correctly and whether I'll pass in the first attempt.

+14/06/2019
+---
+Wonderful day :).
+Everything is green, I mean all the trees, grass..
+Thanks God for all the creation!

+15/06/2019
+---
+It was a nice Saturday.
+In the morning I went out for run and ran 3 km.
+Then I was studying, did a workout and finally went to the bike with my friend in the evening 💪💪.
+There is BEAUTIFUL weather outside and I want to use it 100%!!!